eBay/akutan/docs/rfc_update.md

   - Some simple invariants, like uniqueness constraints, are awkward to express.
   - Blank nodes may lead to undesirable duplication of facts.

-Fourth, this RFC assumes the Beam API server initiates transactions.
+Fourth, this RFC assumes the Akutan API server initiates transactions.
 An alternative would be to allow clients to do long-running transactions, as in SQL.
 Long-running transactions have the advantage of allowing clients to check application-level conditions, but they have the significant disadvantage of